 - You, the employee, must be qualified for your company position through past education or business experience.

 If you have any questions about the application process for the L-1 intracompany transferee visa, feel free to give us a call at (877) 223-4684.
-You may also learn more about the L-1 intracompany transferee visa’s eligibility requirements on the official website of the U.S. Citizenship and Immigration Services.
+You may also learn more about the visa by watching one of our many videos as well as the other pages we have on this site.

 From Canada: (877) 223-4684